 As previously mentioned, nail biting is likely harmless, but may have some serious health implications in some cases.

 Infection: Because you are constantly having your fingers and thus the debris under your fingernails in your mouth, you are prone to infection.
 Bacteria have a direct pathway to your face and mouth that they would not otherwise have without a habit of nail biting.

 Soreness: Constant gnawing on your fingers will also lead you to have sore and red fingertips.
 Especially if you are the type to bite down to the skin surrounding the nail, your fingers will be tender and raw, allowing for heightened risk of infection.

 Weakened Teeth: Your fingers are not the only part of your body that is at risk for physical damage.
 Your teeth may also be impaired with cases of severe nail biters as they become weaker and even crooked over time.
 Although a major reason for weakened teeth is a poor diet and deficiency in vitamins, like K, C, D, A and other nutrients like potassium, calcium and phosphorus, the bad habit of nail biting can induce the same result.

 Emotional/Psychological: If you are conducting your nail biting behavior as an outlet to emotional or psychological distress, you may not be adequately dealing with the issue at its origin.
 Rather than coping through nail biting, you should seek out other professional avenues to deal with your stress, anxiety, or other mental issue that is causing you to nail bite in the first place.
 Reading health related sites like Spiqy will help you, too.

-If your habit does in fact get to this point where you are unable to control it, you will definitely want to seek out a mental health professional.
+If your habit does, in fact, get to this point where you are unable to control it, you will definitely want to seek out a mental health professional.
 There can be a serious underlying psychological condition that needs to be addressed primarily.
-If you or a professional have already determined that this is not your case, try some of these previously discussed steps to put an end to your nail biting once and for all.
+If you or a professional have already determined that this is not your case, try some of the previously discussed steps to put an end to your nail-biting once and for all.